|

 half-laughing half-smiling, Van turned to make love to her heatedly.
 And she,

-who had been bound to a sense of dejection was particularly invited to a
+a sort, who had been bound to a sense of dejection was particularly invited

 now, however, obligations, relations, explanation, love, vow, care, sharing ¾deceitful

-Trang for her admirable restraint.
-Never had Trang questioned him with
+grateful to Trang for her admirable restraint.
+Never had Trang questioned him

-troublesome questions about his restlessness, his worrisome, cornering him
+with troublesome questions about his restlessness, his worrisome, cornering

 practice of living a happy-coupled life was thus the regulate endeavours, the